RubenDillon/tanzu/tap7/readme.md

     8. Test the connection
           kubectl get nodes

-    9. Create a Cluster Group (I create "TAP" Cluster group)
+    9. In TMC create a Cluster Group (I create "TAP" Cluster group)

-    10. Attach the AKS Cluster to TMC under TAP cluster group
+    10. Review that you are on the correct cluster kubectl config get-contexts

-    11. Review that you are on the correct cluster kubectl config get-contexts
+    11. Attach the AKS Cluster to TMC under TAP cluster group

-    12. Accept the EULA and download the 1.5.1 Tanzu cli.
+    12. Accept the EULA and deploy the Tanzu cli.
 Follow this instructions https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.5/tap/install-tanzu-cli.html

     13. Deploy Cluster Essentials.
 Follow this instructions https://docs.vmware.com/en/Cluster-Essentials-for-VMware-Tanzu/1.5/cluster-essentials/deploy.html